Paper: Recycling and de-inked pulp

 Recycled papers can be made from 100% recycled materials or blended with virgin pulp, although they are (generally) not as strong nor as bright as papers made from the latter.

-Additives

-Besides the fibres, pulps may contain fillers such as chalk or china clay, which improve its characteristics for printing or writing.
-Additives for sizing purposes may be mixed with it or applied to the paper web later in the manufacturing process; the purpose of such sizing is to establish the correct level of surface absorbency to suit ink or paint.

 Producing paper

 The pulp is fed to a paper machine, where it is formed as a paper web and the water is removed from it by pressing and drying.

 Pressing the sheet removes the water by force.
 Once the water is forced from the sheet, a special kind of felt, which is not to be confused with the traditional one, is used to collect the water.
 When making paper by hand, a blotter sheet is used instead.

 Drying involves using air or heat to remove water from the paper sheets.
 In the earliest days of papermaking, this was done by hanging the sheets like laundry; in more modern times, various forms of heated drying mechanisms are used.
 On the paper machine, the most common is the steam-heated can dryer.
 These can reach temperatures above 200 F and are used in long sequences of more than forty cans where the heat produced by these can easily dry the paper to less than six percent moisture.